una-auxme/paf/carla_traffic_rules.md

 ## Introduction

-CARLA (Car Learning to Act) is an open-source simulator for testing and developing self-driving car systems.

-It includes essential traffic rules, creating a flexible environment to test driving behaviors and interactions without strictly adhering to the traffic laws of any specific country.
+CARLA (Car Learning to Act) is an open-source simulator for testing self-driving systems.
+It includes traffic rules, allowing flexible testing of driving behaviors without strict adherence to specific laws of any country.

 ## Key Traffic Principles and Complex Interactions